Electric Embers: Handcrafted hosting, powering the fires of change

 2. Click [Add Mailbox]

-3. Enter the “local part” of the email address you want to add (that’s the part left of the @), a strong password, optional name, and then click the [Add Mailbox] button at the bottom.
+3. Enter the “local part” of the email address you want to add (that’s the part left of the @), a strong password, optional full name, and a recovery email address for password resets, and then click the [Add Mailbox] button at the bottom.
 The page comes back with a success message, ready to add another.

 It will take 1 minute for the account to come to life and begin receiving mail.